mkleyzit/An-MDI-using-TabControl-Extension-with-Close-Button/README.md

 # An MDI using TabControl Extension with Close Button
 ![Screenshot](http://www.stresstimulus.com/image/mdi.png)
 <h2>Introduction</h2>
 I work on a team developing a .NET WinForm application.
-In the new version, we needed to add a Multi Document Interface (MDI).
+In the new version of our load testing tool <a href="http://www.stresstimulus.com/">StresStimulus</a>, we needed to add a Multi Document Interface (MDI).
 The requirement was that users should be able to easily open and close multiple tabs attached to various documents.<br><br>